gt1/FIT/README.md

 ## System requirements

-FIT requires a x86_64 GNU/Linux platform and sufficient space to map short reads to a human genome using smalt (see http://www.sanger.ac.uk/science/tools/smalt-0).
+FIT requires a x86_64 GNU/Linux platform and sufficient memory/RAM to map short reads to a human genome using smalt (see http://www.sanger.ac.uk/science/tools/smalt-0).

 ## Running it